S1MPSID/Mnist/README.md

 Training vs validation accuracy plots are generated to analyze overfitting behavior in the dropout model.

-🔍 What the Code Does
+🔍 WHAT THE CODE DOES

 Loads and preprocesses MNIST images

-Trains ANN and CNN models to learn digit patterns
+Trains ANN and CNN models on training data

-Evaluates model performance on test data
+Evaluates performance on unseen test data

-Visualizes predictions for selected test images

-Saves trained CNN models for reuse
+Compares model accuracy across architectures

+Visualizes training and validation accuracy trends

-Analyzes generalization using dropout and accuracy curves
+Analyzes the impact of dropout regularization

+⚠️ Note:
-The models recognize handwritten digits from the MNIST dataset, not real-time user input.
+The models classify digits from the MNIST dataset and do not take real-time user input.

-📈 Visualizations

-Sample MNIST images

-Model architecture summaries

-Training and validation accuracy graphs

-Predicted vs true label comparison for test samples

-🚀 Future Scope
+🚀 FUTURE IMPROVEMENTS

-Deployment of the trained CNN model in a web application
+Deploy the trained CNN model using a web interface

-Extension to real-world handwritten digit inputs
+Extend the model to handle real-world handwritten digit images

-Experimentation with deeper architectures and hyperparameter tuning
+Experiment with deeper architectures and hyperparameter tuning

-🏁 Conclusion
+🏁 CONCLUSION

-This project demonstrates the effectiveness of CNNs over traditional ANN models for image classification tasks.
-It also highlights the importance of regularization techniques such as dropout to control overfitting and improve model robustness.
+This project demonstrates that CNNs outperform traditional ANNs for image-based classification tasks and highlights the importance of regularization techniques such as dropout to improve model generalization and stability.